 Although much more efficient PLSS systems were later developed the USDCT has continued to use high pressure technology for short reconnaissance diving in remote locations.
-The photo at upper right in the montage above shows Bill Stone (left) and Tommy Shifflett—the two test divers for the composite equipment in 1980—together at the J2 expedition basecamp in the Ocotal cloud forest in southern Mexico in 2005.
+The photo above shows Bill Stone (left) and Tommy Shifflett — the two test divers for the composite equipment in 1980 — together at the J2 expedition basecamp in the Ocotal cloud forest in southern Mexico in 2005.
 The tanks shown here were upgraded to carbon-epoxy to achieve the same performance capacity but at only 4.3 kg unpressurized weight.

 1984 Cis-Lunar MK1

-The image at above right, showing explorer Rob Parker with eight of the Acurex tanks in 1984 presaged the end of the open circuit logistics pyramid.
-During that expedition to Huautla’s Pena Colorada (“Red Wall”) cave the team used 72 of the composite tanks to reach the limit of exploration, 9 kilometers inside the mountain.
+During the expedition to Huautla’s Peña Colorada (“Red Wall”) cave the team used 72 of the composite tanks to reach the limit of exploration, 9 kilometers inside the mountain.
 At that point all 72 tanks were expended and had to be laboriously hauled to the surface following each mission.
 Navy commander John Zumrick, who was a member of the expedition, mentioned in a meeting at basecamp that alternative life support designs existed.
 Stone subsequently spent three years (1984-1987) researching first the Navy MK16 rebreather and then the NASA shuttle spacesuit PLSS designs before rejecting both as being unsafe for use in the hazardous “overhead” rock flooded tunnels of Huautla (where one could easily be two to three hours from a tunnel containing air) before deciding to invent a mission-specific device.
-The apparatus that resulted, the Cis-Lunar MK1 rebreather (below left) was revolutionary on several fronts.
+The apparatus that resulted, the Cis-Lunar MK1 rebreather was revolutionary on several fronts.
 It was the first truly “redundant” PLSS in that it had twin, independent closed-cycle gas processing “stacks” to recycle exhaled air as well as the important distinction of being able to “cross route” gas and consumables supplies while on a mission.

 It was also the first diving apparatus to ever use anhydrous lithium hydroxide (LiOH) as its mechanism for carbon dioxide removal.
 LiOH is dangerous stuff.
-If it becomes wet the exothermic reaction is so strong that it can produce a steam surge in the apparatus along with caustic chemicals that could severly injure or kill the user.
+If it becomes wet the exothermic reaction is so strong that it can produce a steam surge in the apparatus along with caustic chemicals that could severely injure or kill the user.
 To prevent this Stone designed a hydrophobic membrane separator system.
-The rig had four onboard computers (two for each half) and a predicted range of 24 hours underater.
-On December 3rd and 4th, 1987, Stone (at right, above, reading a paperback in Wakulla Springs, Florida) spent 24 hours continuously underwater with only the MK1 PLSS to keep him alive.
-Amazingly, the dive was conducted using only half of the consumables available—meaning the MK1 could have been used to remain underwater for two full days.
+The rig had four onboard computers (two for each half) and a predicted range of 24 hours underwater.
+On December 3rd and 4th, 1987, Stone (above, reading a paperback in Wakulla Springs, Florida) spent 24 hours continuously underwater with only the MK1 PLSS to keep him alive.
+Amazingly, the dive was conducted using only half of the consumables available — meaning the MK1 could have been used to remain underwater for two full days.

 1987 Variable Depth Habitat